AhmedMosad255/Pharmacy-Management-System/README.md

 ### Prerequisites
 - Java Development Kit (JDK)
-- Integrated Development Environment (IDE) like Eclipse or IntelliJ IDEA
+- Integrated Development Environment (IDE) like NetBeans or Eclipse or IntelliJ IDEA

 ### Installing
 1. Clone the repository to your local machine.